franz1981/activemq-artemis/docs/user-manual/en/ha.md

 crashes, its replicating backup will become active and take over its duties.
 Specifically, the backup will become active when it loses connection to its live server.
 This can be problematic because this can also happen because of a temporary network problem.

+This issues is solved in 2 different ways depending which replication roles are configured:
-In order to address this issue, the backup will try to determine whether it still can connect to the other servers in the cluster.
+- classic replication (`master`/`slave` roles): backup will try to determine whether it still can connect to the other servers in the cluster.
 If it can connect to more than half the servers, it will become active, if more than half the servers also disappeared with the live, the backup will wait and try reconnecting with the live.
 This avoids a split brain situation.
+- pluggable quorum vote replication (`primary`/`backup` roles): backup  relies on a pluggable quorum provider (configurable via `distributed-primitive-manager` element) to detect if there's any active live.
+  The underlying consensus algorithm is responsible to decide if live can still hold its role or let backup to failover.
+A live broker unable to preserve its role shutdown in order to let any connected client to failover.

 #### Configuration

-To configure the live and backup servers to be a replicating pair, configure the live server in ' `broker.xml` to have:
+To configure a classic replication's live and backup servers to be a replicating pair, configure the live server in ' `broker.xml` to have:

 ```xml